Next Chapter . . .

 This county was named in honor of Captain Meriwether Lewis of Lewis and Clark fame.
 That expedition was in 1804-1806.

-This western Lewis County community has a French name meaning "a small valley surrounded by green hills."
-An easier way to pronounce it was Baw Faw.
+This western Lewis County community has a name meaning "strong prairie."
+Incorrect, but a bit easier to pronounce, was the name Baw Faw.
 To complicate matters even more, it is on Boistfort Road, spelled with a t.
 Evidently usage has dropped the hard-to-pronounce letter t.
 But notice that the Yahoo map retains the letter t in their spelling.

 The Disciples Year Book of 1892 lists 25 members at Boistfort.
 Disciples historian Peterson also included Boistfort in his 1897 listing of churches.